 The fact that I had tried it in Sicily first is revealing.
 It is now generally accepted that the technique to make the product was introduced to Sicily by the Arabs, having first been perfected by the Phoenicians.
 The Greeks, however, will dispute this.
 Maybe I should turn the comments off for this post…

-The dried roe is a kind of a dirty orange-coloured slab which is also served cut into pieces and served with tomatoes and lemon juice.
+The dried roe that is bottarga is a kind of a dirty orange-coloured slab, which is also served cut into pieces with tomatoes and lemon juice.
 When it’s used for a pasta it’s generally ground to a potent powder.

 Other recipes I read had all kinds of complications that to me added nothing to the dish, so I decided to keep it simple.
 Put the spaghetti on.
 Olive oil in a medium-hot pan with some slightly crushed garlic, cooked until lightly coloured then discarded.
 A tablespoon of bottarga added to the pan with some butter, some chopped parsley, and a tiny touch of peperoncino.
 Add the diced flesh of a couple of ripe tomatoes.
 Mix in the cooked pasta.
 Done.

 That night we ate it again at another local restaurant Antonio had recommended, Sebera.
 It was just as good as the first night, but I have to confess I think that vongole is not really necessary to have a great spaghetti con bottarga, nor do I think that bottarga and vongole are a perfect match (although Lara thinks it’s sublime).
 I can only say this now because I’ve just left the island.
 You know, every guy there carries his own switchblade!